google/flutter-desktop-embedding/README.md

 ### IDEs

-If you want to use an IDE to run a Flutter project on desktop, you will need `ENABLE_FLUTTER_DESKTOP` to be set for the IDE:
+If you want to use an IDE to run a Flutter project on desktop, you will need to have the `ENABLE_FLUTTER_DESKTOP` environment variable set to `true` in the IDE:
 * VS Code: Add the flag to [dart.env](https://dartcode.org/docs/settings/#dartenv) in the VS Code `settings.json`:
   ```